 The facility should be set up in accordance with the rules and the specifications outlined in this manual by Monday afternoon the week of the championships.
-The NCAA committee and staff will conduct a final walk-through Monday afternoon and official practice will begin later that afternoon.
+The NCAA committee and staff will conduct a final walk-through Monday afternoon at 2 p.m. and official practice will begin later that afternoon at 4 p.m.